 Carol Marshall – Treasurer

-I have an ongoing interest in international adoption and have been actively involved in the Thai and Chinese adoption community in New Zealand, organising social and support group events for other
+I have an ongoing interest and passion in International adoption and have been actively involved in the International adoption community, providing support as well as being a speaker at pre-adoption seminars.